Healing a Hurt Land

 - The network of conservation lands on the Kumdis estuary includes the Kamdis Heritage Site/Conservancy (jointly managed by the Haida Nation and the Province of BC), NCC’s Kumdis River Conservation Area, conservation lands owned by The Nature Trust of BC and Ducks Unlimited Canada, and a proposed provincial Wildlife Management Area.

-- The intertidal wetland areas of the Kumdis Estuary supports waterfowl, shorebirds and salmon, and extensive eelgrass beds.
+- The intertidal wetland areas of the Kumdis Estuary support waterfowl, shorebirds and salmon, and extensive eelgrass beds.

-- Despite the heavy logging on DL 413, the land retains very high ecological value for its fish habitat, estuaries, wetlands and hydroriparian communities.
+- Despite the heavy logging on District Lot 413, the land retains very high ecological value for its fish habitat, estuaries, wetlands and hydroriparian communities.

 - The salmon found in the Kumdis River and estuary represent a unique genetic repository that may be useful in replenishing stock in other river systems on Haida Gwaii that are in decline.